JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-06-benchmarking-and-test-environment.md

 [Login VSI](http://www.loginvsi.com/) provides the industry-standard virtual desktop testing platform, Login Enterprise.
 It's designed to help organizations benchmark and validate the performance and scalability of their virtual desktop solutions.
 With Login Enterprise, IT teams can reliably measure the impact of changes to their virtual desktop infrastructure on end-user experience and identify performance issues before they impact the business.
 Login Enterprise uses synthetic user workloads to simulate real-world user behavior, so IT teams can measure the responsiveness and performance of their virtual desktop environment under different scenarios.
 Login Enterprise comes with two built-in workloads: The [task worker](https://support.loginvsi.com/hc/en-us/articles/6949195003932-Task-Worker-Out-of-the-box) and [knowledge worker](https://support.loginvsi.com/hc/en-us/articles/6949191203740-Knowledge-Worker-Out-of-the-box).

 <note>
 You can't compare either of the Login Enterprise workloads to the workloads included in the previous edition of Login VSI.
+The Login Enterprise workloads are much more resource intensive in the latest edition.
 </note>

 The following table includes both workloads available in Login Enterprise.